compio-rs/cyper/CONTRIBUTING.md

 ## General guidelines

 We adhere to [Rust Code of Conduct](https://www.rust-lang.org/policies/code-of-conduct). tl;dr: **be nice**.
 Before making any contribution, check existing issue and pull requests to avoid duplication of effort.
-Also, in case of bug, try updating to the latest version of Compio and/or rust might help.
+Also, in case of bug, try updating to the latest version of Cyper and/or rust might help.

 ### Develop Guide

 - Use nightly toolchain to develop and run `rustup update` regularly.
-Compio does use nightly features, behind feature gate; so, when testing with `--all-features` flag, only nightly toolchain would work.
+Cyper does use nightly features, behind feature gate; so, when testing with `--all-features` flag, only nightly toolchain would work.

 ### Style Guide